 - In a few minutes, on a single site, americancensorship.org, you can call your representatives, sign a petition, email Congress, receive news updates about SOPA and censorship, and engage in a variety of other actions.

 - If the bill passes Congress, it goes to the President and he has the power to veto it.
-Use an easy online form to urge the President to oppose censorship in America.
+Use an easy online form (update: the link to the easy online form is defunct as of 2018) to urge the President to oppose censorship in America.